showpad/mozilla-pdf.js/README_SHOWPAD.md

+# Intro

-Showpad uses pdfjs in the asset viewer to render pdfs.
+Showpad uses pdfjs in the asset viewer to render the following layers of a pdf.

-Canvas layer: main visual of the page
+- Canvas layer: main visual of the page
-Text Layer: for text selection
+- Text Layer: for text selection
-Annotation layer: for links/annotations
+- Annotation layer: for links/annotations

-# Updates to src
+# Updates required to src

 ## Showpad asset link support in annotation layer: